|

 education and training,

-become proficient in genealogical research and have
+in genealogical research and have

-the deep, satisfying experience of finding themselves
+the deep, satisfying experience of finding

 through the correctly related experiences of their